haoxiang-xu/connect-X/README.md

 <img width="316" alt="Screenshot 2024-06-06 at 18 12 42" src="https://github.com/haoxiang-xu/connect-X/assets/59581718/f9a796d9-9470-4d17-ba37-4af3eb666297">

 <span style="opacity: 0.32">Dive into the world of ConnectX with our user-friendly web app, designed for everyone to enjoy and explore different game strategies.
-Whether you're a game enthusiast or just looking for some fun, our platform lets you watch and play against various artificial intelligence (AI) opponents in the ConnectX game.
-No coding or technical skills required—just play, learn, and have fun!</span>
+Whether you're a game enthusiast or just looking for some fun, our platform lets you watch and play against various artificial intelligence (AI) opponents in the ConnectX game.</span>

 ## [ To Developers ]